 Gender-based violence

-International Day for the Elimination of Violence against Women
+International Day against Violence against Women

 BRINGING IN THE BYSTANDER™ - workshops for students

-Contact for more information and potential workshop dates:
+Contact for further information and possible dates:

 Anja Wiede, 📞 +49 351 463-33564